baw-de/HydBCsForOF/README.md

 Basic knowledge in OpenFOAM is required to setup examples based on these boundary conditions.
 It is necessary that you know  how to

 - generate a mesh with blockMesh and snappyHexMesh or any other tool of your choice
-- setup an interFoam case (apply boundary conditions for all boundaries for all field variables!)
+- setup an interFoam case (i.e. how to apply boundary conditions for all boundaries for all field variables)
 - set the initial conditions
 - run the case
 - post-process the results